MagicMumble/opty-func/README.md

  ## Using .so library in remote .c file

  Example of c code invoking some functions from .so library.
-Don't forget to include header file!
+Don't forget to include header file.

     #include <stdio.h>
     #include "test_funcs_optimize.h"